Updated: Sep 15

 Justin could also be found exploring the dormant campus with Les Miles' young son Ben, the two 9 year olds getting into vague mischief as they explored the wonder of what laid before them.

-His friendship with Ben Miles became so strong Justin was often found sleeping over at the LSU Head Coach's home: the feeling between both Jeffersons and Miles was akin to neighborly love...
+His friendship with Ben Miles became so strong Justin was often found sleeping over at the LSU Head Coach's home: the feeling between both the Jefferson and Miles families was akin to neighborly love...

 "It always felt like home over there," Justin described his childhood nights spent at the Miles home.